 Because no single team owned the flow, no documentation existed.
 My first step wasn't design,it was forensic auditing.

 I initiated a forensic audit of the current state, using visual maps (Miro) to force alignment.
-I chased down answers from developers and PMs to define technical constraints for Windows vs. Mac vs. Mobile users.
+After chasing down fragmented answers from developers and PMs, I used Copilot to quickly synthesize their notes and define the technical constraints for Windows, Mac, and Mobile users.

 Short-Term: Immediate fixes like auto-filling emails during sign-up to reduce friction.